RioT007/Face-Anonymization/README.md

 # Face-Anonymization
-To Anonymize faces using different methods
+To Anonymize faces using different methods like blurring, pixelating and masking.
+`bash python project.py -h```